About RT3T™ – Reciprocal Teaching 3 Track

 between teachers, ākonga and whānau

-RT3T™ is a modernised version of reciprocal teaching.
-RT3T™ is a core multi-strategy research-based package which aims at improving students' skills in accessing and understanding challenging text in any learning area.
+RT3T™ is a core multi-strategy research-based package which aims at improving students’ skills pertinent to accessing and understanding challenging text in any learning area.

-RT3T™ is not just about ‘reading’, but also about:
+RT3T™ is not just about reading and reading comprehension, but also about:

 - cross-curricular learning in core skills: communication, thinking, teamwork and leadership skills